Victoria Silvstedt: Presenting

 Silvstedt has been presenting numerous television shows and television specials all around the world since the 1990s.
 She has hosted entertainment shows such as Candid Camera on CBS, Eurotrash on Channel 4, and Wild On! on E!, and appeared as a presenter in various awards shows, including NRJ and World Music Awards.
 She has also served as a celebrity judge on Project Catwalk, the British reality television series focusing on fashion design.

-In 2006, Silvstedt started working as a hostess of La Roue de la Fortune in France and La Ruota Della Fortuna in Italy.
+In 2006, Silvstedt started working as a hostess of La Roue de la fortune in France and La ruota della fortuna in Italy.
 Both of the shows are based on the popular American game show Wheel of Fortune, and Silvstedt divided her time between Paris and Rome, filming one of the shows for one month at a time, until 2009, when the Italian version was cancelled.
 As of 2012, Silvsted is no longer part of the French version either.

 In 2010, Silvstedt hosted her own television show Sport by Victoria on Eurosport during the 2010 Winter Olympics.
 The light-hearted programme introduced different winter sports, and it was done both in English and French.

 Since 2011, Silvstedt has also hosted numerous Le grand bêtisier television specials on TF1 in France, including the Christmas special Le grand bêtisier de Noël, which attracted over three million viewers and an audience share of 32.7 percent on Christmas Eve 2011.

 Singing

 Silvstedt released her dance music album Girl on the Run through the EMI label in 1999.
-Three singles, "Hello Hey", "Rocksteady Love", and "Party Line", were also released to support the album sales, and the album went gold in Sweden.
+Three singles, "Hello Hey", "Rocksteady Love" featuring Turbo B, and "Party Line", were also released to support the album sales, and the album went gold in Sweden.
 In 2010, Silvstedt released her fourth single called "Saturday Night", a Whigfield cover.

 Silvstedt has said she loves singing, but it is just a hobby, and that she cannot see herself making a full-time career out of it.